amberjohnsonsmile/drink-tracker/README.md

-# Drinkify Project Proposal
+# Sipster Project Proposal

 ## Project Description

-Drinkify allows you to keep track of how many alcoholic drinks you consume on a daily basis.
+Sipster allows you to keep track of how many alcoholic drinks you consume on a daily basis.
 The app also provides tools for goal setting and looking back at drinking patterns.

 ## Problem statement